flutter/website/src/get-started/fwe/state-management.md

 ### Using widget constructors

-Since Dart objects are passed by reference,
-It's very common for widgets to define the objects they need to use in their constructor.
+Since Dart objects are passed by reference, it's very common for widgets to define the objects they need to use in their constructor.
 Any state you pass into a widget's constructor can be used to build its UI: